Mawlynnong: Demographics

 As of 2019, Mawlynnong had 900 residents.
 As of 2014, there are about 95 households in Mawlynnong.
 The literacy rate is 90%.
 Agriculture is the chief occupation of the local population, with betel nut being the main crop.
 During summers, one can find pineapples and lychees which are then exported to the nearby regions as well.

 The people residing in the community are Khasi people.

-The population is mostly Christian and the village has three churches.
+The population mostly follow Christianity, and the village has three churches.

 Matrilineal Society

-As is the tradition of the Khasi people, in Mawlynnong property and wealth are passed from the mother to the youngest of her daughters, who also keeps the mother's surname.
+As is the tradition of the Khasi people, Mawlynnong property and wealth are passed from the mother to the youngest of her daughters, who also keeps the mother's surname.

 Sanitation

 Mawlynnong is known for its cleanliness.
 The waste is collected in the dustbins made of bamboo, directed to a pit and then used as manure.
 A community initiative mandates that all residents should participate in cleaning up the village.
 Smoking and use of polythene is banned while rainwater harvesting is encouraged.